Installation featuring archival material, photography, video, found artefacts

-For several years, Horrigan has been following an exploratory trail of investigation around the mineral ore bauxite.
-Imported from Guinea in Africa into Ireland’s largest industrial complex in Horrigan’s hometown of Askeaton, bauxite is then refined and smelted to become aluminium, the world’s most versatile metal used in computer parts and engines, drink cans and airplanes.
+For several years, I have explored the histories and material culture of the aluminium industry.
+I grew up in the shadow of such a world – mineral ore bauxite is imported from Guinea in Africa into Ireland’s largest industrial complex in my hometown of Askeaton, to be chemically refined and smelted to become aluminium, the world’s most versatile metal used in computer parts and engines, drink cans and airplanes.